grentank/create-react-ssr-layout/README.md

 ### npm run dev

-Only starts the server
+Only starts the server.

 ### npm run webpack

-Starts webpack with -wd flags
+Starts webpack with in watch mode.

 ## Used packages